totallyNotAdrien/calculator/README.md

 # Calculator

-Calculator with numpad support made with HTML, CSS and Javascript
+Calculator with numpad support made with HTML, CSS, and JavaScript